 Critically, the Government’s 2012 Code doesn’t clearly specify the compulsory school age in England, which is the term following a child’s 5th birthday (for children born between April 1st and August 31 st 2009 this means the term beginning September 2014), though it does define Reception as an “entry class” to primary school providing education suitable for children aged 5 (and any children who are under or over 5 years old whom it is expedient to educate with pupils of that age).
 But in reality, parents of summer born children are being forced to choose between one of two distinct ‘choices’:

-1. If you want your child to experience Reception class, and have access to up to a full 7 years of primary school education – to include the critical Reception foundation year – you must enrol your child in school at age 4.
+1. If you want your child to experience Reception class, and have access to up to a full 7 years of primary school education – to include the critical Reception foundation year – you must enroll your child in school at age 4.
+You can click here to know more.

 According to Summer Born Children, under this pressure, the vast majority of parents reluctantly concede to Hobson’s choice 1 above, which is school entry at age 4 – and very often a full year before their child reaches compulsory school age.